Dubai (2001 film)

 Barring a few scenes in the beginning, the film was completely shot in the United Arab Emirates.
 It was one of the most-expensive films made in Malayalam cinema at that time.
-Although made over a huge budget and completed in almost two years, it ended as an average grosser.
+The film ended up being the biggest loss-maker in Malayalam cinema at the time.
+The film's failure is attributed to insufficient marketing and the several delays in its release.